Muntaka.com

 Malik took a cold shower.
 His cousin offered him a new t-shirt and what appeared to be an undergarment.
 Then a small party followed:

-Looking worn out, Malik snacked on mango juice and digestive biscuits.
+Looking worn out, Malik snacked on mango juice and some biscuits.

 I spent a little time with them and left.
 But not before Wasila gifted me a piece of fabric as her appreciation for having found her nephew through me.
 She insisted.